FLS2: FLS2 and its similarities to receptor-like kinases

 FLS2 is considered a receptor-like kinase (RLK).
 RLKs are essentially tyrosine kinases fused to an N-terminal leucine-rich repeat domain, which controls its function.
 Although tyrosine kinases are widespread and present in mammals, this type of fusion is only found in plants.
 RLKs are transmembrane proteins that consists of inner, outer, and central membrane regions.
 RLKs play an important role in plant reception, which will be shown through FLS2.
 Brassinosteroid insensitive-1 (BRI1) is another important RLK with similarities to FLS2.
 Despite sharing many of the same signalling components, FLS2 and BRI1 have very different effects on the cell.

+Natural variation in flagellin perception

+FLS2 is conserved across land plants, but bacterial flg22 epitopes are polymorphic, and some pathogens carry variants that evade canonical FLS2 recognition.
+A few naturally occurring FLS2 homologues have "expanded" perception ranges that let them detect these otherwise-evasive bacterial flagellin variants.
+Researchers have identified the specific structural pockets and amino acid residues responsible for the expanded flg22 recognition and successfully transferred them between related FLS2 receptors, engineering a narrow-range receptor into one that can detect additional pathogens.
+Evolutionary analyses found these regions are under similar positive selection across multiple plant orders, suggesting the expanded perception may be common in nature and that rational engineering could help broaden pathogen detection in crops.

 Structure

 FLS2 consists of 3 domains: an extracellular, a transmembrane, and an intracellular.
 The extracellular domain is known as the Leucine-rich repeat (LRR) domain.
-It is in this region, which is the amino-terminus, where it is said to have direct interaction with flagellin, initiating the response of FLS2 to flg22.
+It is in this region, which is the amino-terminus, where it is said to have direct interaction with flagellin on the inner concave surface of the LRR helix, initiating the response of FLS2 to flg22.
 The transmembrane domain is where proteins transition from extracellular to intracellular.
 This region is usually very thermodynamically stable and occurs only in the phospholipid membrane between cells.
 The intracellular domain is the serine/threonine kinase domain.
 In this domain, phosphorylation catalyzes a protein kinase cascade leading to a response.
 In FLS2, this response elicits changes in growth and plant defenses.